 About the Author:

 Casandra Hernández Ríos received her MFA in Creative Writing, Fiction, from CSU Long Beach.
 She holds a BA in Creative Writing and Journalism from the same school.
-She is fiction editor at indicia: a journal curating literary arts, and is former Senior Managing Editor at The Offing magazine.
-Her work has appeared in The Acentos Review, the Santa Ana River Review, Verdad Magazine, and American Mustard.
+She is former Senior Managing Editor at The Offing magazine, and former Editor-in-Chief of Riprap, CSU Long Beach's literary journal.
+In 2015, she was recognized as an emerging writer at Long Beach's Literary Women Festival of Authors.
+Her work has appeared in The Acentos Review, the Santa Ana River Review, Verdad magazine, and American Mustard.
 She teaches at Golden West College and Long Beach City College.